jeshraghian/snntorch/docs/tutorials/tutorial_1.rst

 MNIST features a greyscale image, and the white text guarantees a 100% of spiking at every time step.
 So let’s do that again but reduce the spiking frequency.
-This can be easily achieved by setting the argument ``gain``.
+This can be achieved by setting the argument ``gain``.
 Here, we will reduce spiking frequency to 25%.

 ::